mathieucarbou/MycilaPZEM004Tv3/README.md

 This project is an adaptation of the project above, focusing only on ESP32 and add support for async reading and async energy reset.

-- **Support multiple PZEM-004T v3 devices on the same RX/TX port**
+- **Support multiple PZEM-004T v3 and v4 devices on the same RX/TX port**
-- Support reading and setting addresses of PZEM-004T v3 devices
+- Support reading and setting addresses of PZEM devices
 - Blocking and non-blocking mode
 - Core, stack size, priority and read timeout can be configured
-- Automatically detect / search for PZEM-004T v3 devices
+- Automatically detect / search for PZEM devices
 - Energy reset live at runtime, in both async and normal mode
 - Focus on speed and reactivity with a callback mechanism
 - Available metrics: